-Broadcast on this day in 1963, Seamus Brennan recalls his imprisonment in Kilmainham Gaol in 1916 and the death sentence that hung over him.
+Seamus Brennan recalls his time in Kilmainham Gaol following the Easter Rising and the death sentence that hung over him.

-Brennan describes cell life and hearing the shootings of Padraig Pearse and James Connolly.
-He describes his "unusual" disappointment when his death sentence was commuted at the age of just 25.
+Seamus Brennan admits to feeling an "unusual" disappointment when his death sentence was commuted at the age of just 25.
 After ten days at Kilmainham Gaol, he was moved to Mountjoy and then on to England.
 He subsequently returned back to Ireland in June 1917.

-Brennan has been secretary of the Restoration Committee since its inception in 1960.
-The final restoration work was completetd in 1971.
+Seamus Brennan has been secretary of the Kilmainham Gaol Restoration Committee since its inception in 1960.
+The committee has been advocating for the restoration of the prison building.
+The final restoration work was completed in 1971.

 An RTÉ News report broadcast on 14 May 1963.